uofajillian/edx-documentation/en_us/xblock/source/concepts/runtimes.rst

     },
     . . .

-An XBlock uses the children function when it needs to iterate over an ordered list of its child XBlocks.
+An XBlock uses the ``children`` method when it needs to iterate over an ordered list of its child XBlocks.

 =================